 First flower spike seen 28th June 2014.

 Now between the sowing of the seeds and the flower I had fungal problems, mishap with environmental change and fungus gnats but I have now some very healthy and strong plants.
-Now thanks to a kind member on the site I have more than enough seeds to fill my house a hundred times over with Drosera.
+Now thanks to a kind member on the site I have more than enough seeds to

 After the mutant faulse alarm and nearly losing my plants to a strande blackening of the leaves I have my first flower spike emerging.
 Even I can tell this is a flower spike, well I'm 90% sure it is I may post an image on the forum so keener eyes than mine can confirm it.
 Fuzzy little thing it is.